sean1292/cse185-spring18-week1/CSE185_Week1_PartII.md

 http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/

-**For you lab report**, email these files to yourself so you’ll have them when you write your lab report.
+**For you lab report**, upload these files to your `labreport` folder on github so you’ll have them when you write your lab report.
 What do you think we should do about anything fastqc identified as unusual?
 Answer the <font color="blue">i>Clicker</font> question about it, then feel free to move on.

-## 4. Filtering the reads
+## 5. Filtering the reads

 Removing low quality data can improve our downstream analyses.
 Look at the results of your `fastqc` analysis under the category "Per base sequence quality."
 Notice that the quality scores tend to decrease toward the end of the reads.
 Trimming these low quality bases is one way to remove sequencing errors.